muratk5n/thirdwave/en/index.md

 ---

-The Central European Hydrogen Corridor (CEHC) initiative was launched in 2021..  by the vision to develop a hydrogen 'highway' through Central Europe.
+"The Central European Hydrogen Corridor (CEHC) initiative was launched in 2021..  by the vision to develop a hydrogen 'highway' through Central Europe.
 The initiative explores the feasibility of creating a hydrogen pipeline corridor in Central Europe for transporting hydrogen